jarqprog/ArtGallery/README.md

 * remove interfaces with constants, add 'supplier' class which stores and shares given configuration (to encapsulate parameters, remove globals)
 * add unit and integration tests
 * exception handling, exception logging
+* add service and controllers for author domain
+* add service and controllers for user domain
 * users identification and authorisation (security)
 * -- at this moment API will be finished
 * add frontend